 We assist the office of ODVRS in issuing certified and non certified copies of vital records for events that have happened in our town or for those who resided here when the event occurred.
 These records include birth, death & marriage certificates.
 Certified copies are $15.00 for the first copy and $6.00 for each additional copy purchased at the same time.
 See the section below with forms that are required to issue certified copies.

 The town office also issues Marriage Licenses, when applying for a marriage license we do ask that you contact the office prior to coming in.
 We typically do not process marriage licenses while you wait do to limited staff and the processing time.
 Most couples find it is easier to submit the application and then schedule an appointment when both parties can pick up the license.
-The fee for a marriage license is $40.00, the form is located in the forms section below.
+The fee for a marriage license is $40.00, please click here, you will be directed to the State of Maine website for the most up to date application.
+The form is a fillable pdf you can save and email to the town clerk at firstname.lastname@example.org.

 In the event you are requesting a record for someone else, a notarized form must accompany your request, this can be located below.
 You can also visit the states website for additional information by clicking here.